 My novel, None of Us the Same, has been out for exactly one month today and I haven’t had a call from either the New York Times or Stephen Spielberg.
 But I’m hopeful.
 Today I thought I’d write a little more about what I learned researching and writing the book, as well as it’s literary siblings in my Sweet Wine of Youth trilogy, which are in various stages of completion.
 Still hoping to publish Truly Are the Free this Fall.
 No Hero’s Welcome in the new year.

 Once I decided to set the trilogy in the period 1914-1926—with the First World War the catalytic event for all three—I quickly ran headlong into a major stumbling block.
 I’d decided early on that each of the books needed at least one female main character.
 This would be for two reasons.
 First, since I’m sorry to say we men are awful readers and the ladies have way outran us in the marketplace of printed ideas as both producers and consumers, strong female main characters have become essential to marketing.
 Second, I really like women.
 Always have.
 They’re much more interesting than men and they generally smell better.
 I read some veterinary research years ago that studied vocalizations among domestic horses.
 Turns out the mares have over 40 vocal sounds with surprisingly nuanced meanings.
 The stallions?
-Turns out they have exactly two.
+They have exactly two.
 Admit it, you already know the answer: “I want food” and “I want sex.”
 Yep.
 That.

 BTW, speaking of South Pacific, go check out that movie again.
 Based on my man James Michener’s first big success, Tales from the South Pacific, it carries a none-too-subtle commentary on race as identity in betwixt all those ear worm songs about Washing Men Out of Hair and Enchanted Evenings.
-R&H had a lot more social consciousness chops than you might think.
+R&H had more social consciousness chops than you might think.
 But alas, I digress.
 Yet again.

 Back to Getting My Women Characters Into the War.
 There were a few other possibilities related to military medicine.
 Some women were ambulance drivers, although most were men.
 Their letters home were amazing—these girls were some serious daredevil drivers, if the notes to Mom and Dad are to be believed.
-I tend to think they probably downplayed how crazy it all was, not wanting to alarm the ‘rents back home.
+I tend to think they probably downplayed how crazy it really was, not wanting to alarm the ‘rents back home.

 Beyond the medical field, the First World War was the first major conflict where women were mobilized in large numbers to sustain war production.
 These ladies predated the iconic Rosie the Riveter by a good 25 years.
-They were referred to as munitionettes, since most worked in the factories that fed the insatiable appetite for shells produced by the intense artillery barrages proceeding all the big battles after 1915.
+They were referred to as munitionettes, since most worked in the factories that fed the insatiable appetite for shells produced by the intense artillery barrages preceeding all the big battles after 1915.
 To give an idea just how insatiable, in the six-day barrage that preceded the infantry attack at the Somme on 1 July 1916, the British had an artillery piece for every 30 yards of real estate along a 14-mile front.
 They fired just under 2 million shells.
 That’s a lot of shells.